jeffThompson/PhysicalComputing/Week03_Buttons/Demos/05-BasicKeyboardInput.md

 # BASIC KEYBOARD INPUT

 With the wiring and code for button input sorted, let's put it to use!
 Our Feather boards aren't just capable to sending data to Mu Editor, we can also have them act as a keyboard.
-We can have our buttons trigger key presses, as we'll see in this example, as well as more complex stuff too!
+Buttons can trigger key presses, as we'll see in this example, as well as more complex stuff too!

 ***